Are you looking for the Best Cave to Visit in Margaret River?

 Hidden in the beautiful Boranup Karri forest, Jewel Cave is the biggest show cave in Western Australia offering three massive chambers and one of the longest straw stalactites found in any tourist cave in Australia.

-With over 40 percent of the cave developed for tourism it offers an easy walk cave and one of the best caves to visit with small kids.
+With over 40 percent of the cave developed for tourism, it offers an easy walk cave and is one of the best caves to visit with small kids.

-Fully guided tours run for 1 hour and are conducted throughout the day starting every half hour from 9.30am, and you can buy tickets here.
+If you’re looking for cave tours in Margaret River, Jewel Cave has you covered.
+Fully guided tours run for 1 hour and are conducted throughout the day starting every half hour from 9.30 am, and it’s advised to buy your tickets to your Fully Guided Tour in advance.

-Lake Cave is a stunning crystal wonderland and one of the deepest caves in Margaret River Region.
+Margaret River Lake Cave is a stunning crystal wonderland and one of the deepest caves in the Margaret River Region.
 Entry to Lake Cave is from the floor of a sunken forest, surrounded by towering Karri trees, and is highly recommended for adults and children alike.

 Lake Cave is the most ‘actively dripping’ cave in the Margaret River Region, and the only cave with a permanent lake on the inside which creates an incredible mirrored wonderland.
 Marvel at the unique ‘suspended table’ formation, which weighs several tonnes and seems to defy gravity as it hovers above the clear lake water.